Technology

 Monitors cost from around £25, but some gas and electricity suppliers give them away free, and you'll get one if your energy supplier replaces your traditional meters with smart meters.

 Already got an energy monitor?
-We reveal our expert tips for getting the most out of your energy monitor.
+We reveal our expert tips for .

 9. See if you're eligible for free cash - save £££s